treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 ---
 layout: post
-title: "How to make the most of your first PyCon"
+title: "How to have a great first PyCon"
-date: 2018-02-22 22:44:48 -0800
+date: 2018-04-27 08:00:00 -0700
 comments: true
 categories: python
 ---

 You've decided to invest energy, money, and time away from your home so that you can go to your first PyCon.
-Now you want to make ensure you spend your time wisely by attending events relevant to you and possibly by forming relations with other PyCon attendees.
+Now you want to make sure you spend your time wisely by attending events relevant to you and possibly by forming relations with other PyCon attendees.
 But you're (naturally) not an expert conference-goer.
 How do you do this?
-How do you make of your first PyCon?
+How do you make the most of your first PyCon?

 I'm an introvert by nature, but I have increased my ability to socialize with others over the years through practice, gamification of social situations, and learning my limits.

 Over the last few years, I've interviewed many PyCon attendees on [Weekly Python Chat][] and I've spoken with many first-time PyCon-goers about making the most of PyCon.
 It's difficult to describe what PyCon is like to first-time attendees and it's even more difficult to identify how any one person should spend their time at PyCon.
-So I'm writing this article to compile some of the thought and advice I've heard from others and to address some of the common fears I hear among first-time PyCon attendees.
+So I'm writing this article to compile some of the advice I've heard from others and to address some of the common fears I hear among first-time PyCon attendees.
 Not all of the suggestions below will be right for you, so try to take the advice that works well for you.

 Before you read any further, I have to link you to the [Newcomer Orientation][].
 This is a new event hosted by Adrienne Lowe this year.
 If this is your first PyCon, I'd definitely recommend showing up early to the newcomer orientation and get your footing before the big event starts.